Vadims06/topolograph/README.md

 3. Emulate a link outage and see backup paths

 ![](https://github.com/Vadims06/topolograph/blob/master/short_demo_text_file_and_short_paths.gif)

-### Demo on YouTube
-* OSPF Watcher.
-Real time Monitoring with instant notification. https://youtu.be/2IHbxmDVMA0

 ## Network reaction on the link failure.
 Backup paths
 Pressing on edge we simulate the link outage and can see backup paths